 You can access the Mendix Support Portal at support.mendix.com.

-This home page lets you access various Mendix sites that provide important information or tools:
+This home page enables accessing various Mendix sites that provide important information and tools:

 The search box lets you search through the Mendix Documentation for relevant information.

-If you can’t find the answer to a question on the Mendix Forum or in the Mendix Documentation, you can submit a request.
-The Support Portal will walk you through the ticket creation and asks for relevant information based on the type of request.
-Follow these steps to submit a request with Mendix Support:
+If you cannot find the answer to a question on the Mendix Forum or in the Mendix documentation, you can submit a support request.
+The Mendix Support Portal will walk you through the ticket creation by asking for relevant information based on the type of request.

 - Click Submit a request.

-There are certain fields that you always need to fill in.
-The most important one is the affected app.
-You can choose from every app you have access to.
-You access level is determined by your Project Role in the Developer Portal.
+There are certain fields that are obligatory.
+The most important field is the Affected App.
+You can choose any app to which you have access.
+You access level is determined by your project role in the Developer Portal.
 There is always a default company account that you can use to submit general tickets.

-Other fields only appear for certain issues, like the example below.
+Other fields only appear for certain issues, like in this example:

-When you enter the subject of the request, the Support Portal will suggest relevant documentation for you to read before before submitting the request.
+When you enter the subject of the request, the Mendix Support Portal will suggest relevant documentation for you to read before before submitting the request:

-If that does not work out, you can submit the request.
+If that does not help you solve your issue, you can submit the request.

-You can select the priority you feel the request should have.
-Please note the SLA regulations for this priority, which can be checked online as well.
+You can select the priority that you feel the request should have.
+Please note the SLA regulations for this priority (which can be checked online as well).

 The priority is based on the combination of impact and urgency.

-- Medium: A production issue with intermediate impact on the customer’s business, impacting a group of users
+- Medium – a production issue with intermediate impact on the customer’s business that impacts a group of users

 You can add large attachments such as project files to the ticket.
-Please note that Mendix advises not to attach any files that contain personal identifiable data, credit card information or other sensitive data.
+Please note that Mendix recommends not attaching any files that contain personal identifiable data, credit card information, or other sensitive data.

-Click Submit when you’re ready to submit the request.
+Click Submit a request when you’re ready to submit the request:

-By selecting your name on the top right hand side, you can select My activities and see all requests that you have submitted and all request that have been submitted on the apps that you have access to.
+By clicking your name in the top-right side of the screen, you can select My activities and see all the requests that you have submitted as well as all the requests that have been submitted on the apps to which you have access:

-When you Follow a specific app, you will be informed on all changes on requests on that specific app.
+When you click Follow for an app, you will be informed of all the changes on requests on that specific app.

-From the overview you can easily open a specific ticket or you can search a ticket by using the Search Requests option.
-Once you have opened the ticket you can add comments to the ticket assignee or add new attachments.
+From the overview, you can easily open a specific ticket, or you can search for a ticket by using the Search requests option.
+Once you have opened a ticket, you can add comments to the ticket assignee or add new attachments.

 The ticket can have the following statuses:

-- Open : ticket is wit Support department
+- Open – the ticket is in the Mendix Support department

-- On-hold : ticket is forwarded to our second-line support You will be informed on the R&D status and planned version once we receive response from our second-line.
+- You will be informed on the R&D status and the planned version once a response has been received from the second-line